 If you are interested in contacting me, feel free to email at RiaP57@aol.com

-Finally, the semi-fictional biography of Khan, done from his point of view, which follows my sweet departed Maine Coon's life from near birth to death and beyond is available!
+The semi-fictional biography of Khan, done from his point of view, which follows my sweet departed Maine Coon's life from near birth to death and beyond is available!
 I may be adding another cat semi fictional biography to my repertoire as we lost Khan's best buddy Phantom in Aug 2007 to kidney failure.
 See his page ODE TO PHANTOM and his album on other pages.
 We lost another of my Maine Coons, Indy, the following January to cancer, and in May 2012, we lost Warlocke, my eldest at 17 years old, to cancer.
+Then to our dismay, we lost big Kai January 26, 2015 to aggressive kidney disease at only 12 years old.
+They all have their own pages, and their stories for publiucation are in the works.

 When I'm not working on models, I work on the scifi novels.
 Sadly my literary Agent, David Ayscue, passed away Sept 2010.
 Instead of searching for another agent, I have decided to go strike out on my own using Lulu.com!
 As seen above I successfully got three books in print.
 I've also written fictional stories about my models, which I plan publish under the title The Secret World Of Model Horses..